Staff Management Policy

 A position will not normally be considered for reclassification within 12 months of its last review, unless a significant workplace or position change has taken place or the staff member has vacated the position.

 If a staff member wishes to request a review of their position classification the staff member shall make the request with their supervisor.
-If the supervisor supports the staff member's wishes then the supervisor shall coordinate the process with the HR Officer.
+If the supervisor supports the staff member's wishes then the supervisor shall coordinate the process with the HR Department.

 Working from home procedure